idachev/autohomebackup/README.md

 ## Setup

-Make your own config file or directly edit the config option from the script.
+Please make your own config file for better managment.
+You could see detailed description of the config options in the script itself.

 Check examples below.